-1. Define “historic.”
-Every historic house is old, but not every old house is historic.
 Historic houses are usually designated as significant examples of the cultural or physical developments of that community, state, or the entire nation, either because of their architecture or association with an important historical figure or event.
-They might also be related by a common theme with other buildings, such as in an architectural movement.
+They might also be related by a common theme with other buildings, such as an architectural movement.

-3. Find a knowledgeable real estate agent.
 An agent familiar with historic properties can be a great asset in your search.
 To find one, drive around historic neighborhoods and contact agents who are listing houses in the area.
 Ask other historic home owners whom they recommend.
-Gauge the agent’s familiarity with historic homes with a few short questions -- for example, if the house is in a historic district, ask what regulations apply there, and whether the house is listed on a national, state, and/or local register.
+Further gauge the agent’s familiarity with historic homes by asking a few short questions.
+For example, if the house is in a historic district, ask what regulations apply there and whether the house is listed on a national, state, and/or local register.

-4. Know the limitations of the Multiple Listing Service (MLS).
-Real estate agents often obtain info about houses for sale from the MLS, which provides basic, useful facts about properties.
+Real estate agents often obtain info about houses for sale from the Multiple Listing Service (MLS), which provides basic, useful facts about properties.
 Just be aware that the MLS doesn’t use the same architectural terms as architects and architectural historians.
-For example, the term “colonial” could describe a Georgian, Federal, or Colonial Revival house -- or it could simply describe a modern home that incorporates features of any of these styles.
-One workaround is to combine the MLS’s style name with the date of construction; that might give you a clue about its true architectural style.
+For example, the term “Colonial” could describe a Georgian, Federal, or Colonial Revival-style house—or it could simply describe a modern home that incorporates features of any of these styles.
+One workaround is to combine the MLS style name with the date of construction; that might give you a clue about its true architectural style.

-6. Contact your SHPO.
-Your state historic preservation office can likely give you a historic property list for your area which you can then compare to the MLS list or share with your agent.
+Your State Historic Preservation Office (SHPO) can likely give you a historic property list for your area which you can then compare to the MLS list or share with your agent.
 The office can also share copies of a specific property’s nomination form for the state or national register, which will give you more info about the appearance, style, and history of the house.

-9. Know the pros of National Register designation.
 Listing a building (or district) on the National Register of Historic Places publicly recognizes the place’s importance to the nation’s culture, history, and/or architecture.
 It doesn’t interfere with your right to alter or sell the property.
-And if you plan to use the property to generate income -- for example, renting or housing a small business -- you might be eligible for rehabilitation tax credits.
+And if you plan to use the property to generate income—for example, renting or housing a small business—you might be eligible for federal rehabilitation tax credits.

 Tip: State designation recognizes the site’s importance on a state level.
 State listing doesn’t restrict alterations or demolition of listed properties unless state funds are involved.
 Contact your SHPO for more information on national and state listings.

-10. Understand local historic designation.
-As we’ve shared in previous toolkits on local historic districts, most legal power to protect historic places rests chiefly with local government.
+Most legal power to protect historic places rests chiefly with local government through local historic districts.
 Their main tool, the preservation ordinance, often includes design guidelines and procedures for any proposed alterations to your home.
 This review process permits you to make changes to your home as long as they’re in line with the district’s architectural character, and ultimately protects your investment in the long term.